Coping with Grief and Loss

 Grief is a natural response to loss.
 It’s the emotional suffering you feel when something or someone you love is taken away.
 The more significant the loss, the more intense your grief will be.
 You may associate grieving with the death of a loved one—which is often the cause of the most intense type of grief—but any loss can cause grief, including:

-While experiencing loss is an inevitable part of life, there are ways to help cope with the pain, come to terms with your grief, and eventually, find a way to pick up the pieces and move on with your life.
+While grieving a loss is an inevitable part of life, there are ways to help cope with the pain, come to terms with your grief, and eventually, find a way to pick up the pieces and move on with your life.

 - Acknowledge your pain.